merledu/hammer/README.md

 make install
 ```

-The SHA of the last tested Spike version is included in the name of the patch file.
+Hammer was last tested with Spike commit `3349dc51`.

 ## Building Hammer and Running Tests